-So no King and now Sayre-less, FSF headed home to his parents’ house in St. Paul (we’re probably skipping a lot of pain here and time alone and notes pinned to curtains and solo meals of ham and peanut butter, all of which we know to be true but moving on, always on).
-That’s where he turned finally, seriously, toward writing.
-In short order, Fitzgerald finished the 120,000 word manuscript that would be his first published novel, This Side of Paradise.
+So no King and now Zelda-free, Fitzgerald headed home to his parents’ house in St. Paul.
+(We’re skipping a lot of pain here and time alone and notes pinned to curtains and solo meals of ham and peanut butter, all of which is known to be true but moving on, always on).
+It was here that Fitzgerald turned finally, seriously, toward writing.
+Really writing.
+The work of it.
+The question of consistency.
+Presence.
+In short order, Fitzgerald finished a 120,000 word manuscript that would be his first published novel, This Side of Paradise.

-He goaded Wilson to concur with him.
+Further, Fitzgerald goaded Wilson to concur with him.
 Come on, Fitzgerald seemed to be saying.
 Women are just such a chore.
+A toy.
 A bad joke.
-But forget what he seemed to be saying, here’s what he actually said:
+But forget what he seemed to be saying.
+Here’s what he actually said: